If you want to use it, you should register first. Please, click the Register tab and do the following:

 In case you ever lose your device, you can directly recover your entire wallet by using the 12-word recovery seed.
 Passwords are never stored or remembered on the device and they are individually locked and encrypted with the Trezor Password Manager You can find more information here: https://trezor.io/.
 You can find a short and easy tutorial about how to set up your trezor here: Trezor Model T tutorial.

-True revolution in the betting & gaming industry
+Player vs Player revolution in betting & gaming industry

 Contact [email protected]